Alberni Pacific Railway

 The Alberni Pacific Railway is a heritage railway originating in Port Alberni, British Columbia.
-Due to budget and equipment concerns, the railway did not operate in the 2020 season.
+The Alberni Pacific Railway returned to operations along the Port Alberni Waterfront in Summer of 2024, and is expected to run until the end of September.
+The Santa Train will also return in 2024 along with other popular events.

 Rolling stock

 The railway is powered by locomotive No. 7 - a 1929 Baldwin 2-8-2ST steam locomotive departing from the 1912 CPR Station.
 It uses rebuilt Canadian National Railway transfer cabooses as passenger cars.
 The 40-minute excursions go to the McLean Mill National Historic Site.

 Along with the steam locomotives, there is an Alco RS3 diesel electric locomotive.
 There are five running coaches, three open and two covered.